urchade/bert-summarization/README.md

 # Bert-extractive-summarization

-My presentation + code on extractive text summarization with BERT. <br>
-Part of NLP with Deep Learning course at JKU.
+My presentation + code on extractive text summarization with BERT in the NLP with Deep Learning course at Johann Kepler University Linz.

 ## References